Terriers

 If you want to keep their barking to a minimum, then we’d suggest making sure you’ve socialized them from an early age and that they’re told when not to bark.
 This should keep barking to a minimum.

-An adult dog stands at 27 cm tall for males and 25 cm for females.
+On average, an adult male is 27 cm tall and an adult female is 25 cm tall.
 The males will typically weigh around 8 to 11 kilos and the females will weigh between 6 to 8 kilos.

-With training, it's important to provide this from an early age.
-However, they are smart dogs, meaning they'll be able to pick up the tricks and commands regardless of their age.
+Training is important when it comes to Westie even from the earliest of ages.
+These are smart dogs, so they’ll be able to pick up the tricks and commands regardless of their age.

 They also love to swim, so it’s great to get them accustomed to swimming too if you enjoy going to a nearby lake or beach on vacations.